kcstokely/Music-Creator/README.md

 # Music-Creator

-This code generates a mostly-non-cacophonous midi file.
+This poorly-documented code generates a mostly-non-cacophonous midi file.

+The midi write functions may be of use to someone.